 Students who officially register for a session must officially withdraw from that registration in a timely manner to avoid being charged as well as receiving a failing grade for those classes.
 An official withdrawal must be initiated by the student, and processed by the Registrar’s office.
-Outlined below are the procedures to be followed course drops and withdrawing from the University.
+Outlined below are the procedures to be followed for course drops and for withdrawing from the University.

 |If Classes Meet for||Deadline for Withdrawal to

 |Deadline to Withdraw|

 |13–16 weeks||2nd week||10th week|

 |9-12 weeks||2nd week||8th week|

 |8 weeks||2nd week||5th week|

 |7 weeks||1st week||4th week|